GrahamCobb/tidy-inbox-imap/README.md

 It is possible to specify your own perl procedure to display custom information.
-This has to be a perl subroutine which accepts a (scalar) reference to the Net::IMAP::Simple object for the connection followed by the list of message ids (this is the same arguments as a check procedure).
+This has to be a perl subroutine which accepts a (scalar) reference to the Net::IMAP::Simple object for the connection followed by a user-provided perl scalar (which may be undef) followed by the list of message ids (this is the same arguments as a check procedure).
 The subroutine MUST return a scalar true value (1 is recommended).

 There is nothing to stop the list procedure from modifying the message, and this may be desired.